Beep-Boop-Bopa/Neural-Network-Analysis/README.md

 # Neural-Network-Analysis
 A brief analysis of the effects of various LR and network architectures on the final Accuracy, Precision, and Recall for model training.
 The data set used was Flower-17 and the trainging/test divide was around 0.75/0.25.
 The models were trained on google collab.
+The code for the network architecture was copied from Adrian Rosebrock DL4CV starter bundle.

 ## Accuracy/Presision/Recall